brendan-w/Array2D/README.md

 ###Traversal

 	forEach(callback)							//iterates over all elements
-	forGroup(x, y, width, height, callback)		//iterates over the given rectangular area forRow(y, callback)							//iterates over the given row forCol(x, callback)							//iterates over the given column
+	forArea(x, y, width, height, callback)		//iterates over the given rectangular area forRow(y, callback)							//iterates over the given row forCol(x, callback)							//iterates over the given column

-###Setting Data
+###Fill Statements

 	fill(value)						//sets all elements to the given value fill()							//if no value is given, the default value will be used

-	setGroup(x, y, w, h, value)		//set rectangular area to the given value setGroup(x, y, w, h)			//if no value is given, the default value will be used
+	fillRow(y, value)				//sets each element of the row or column to the given value fillCol(x, value)

-	setRow(y, array)				//sets existing row or column to the contents of the given array setCol(x, array)
+	fillRow(y)						//if no value is given, the default value will be used fillCol(x)

-	setRow(y)						//if no value is given, the default value will be used setCol(x)
+	fillArea(x, y, w, h, value)		//set rectangular area to the given value fillArea(x, y, w, h)			//if no value is given, the default value will be used

 ###2D Operations